-The remains of the 2-year-old male panther were found Tuesday in Hendry County on a rural road east of LaBelle.
+Wildlife officials say the remains of the 7-year-old male panther were found Monday in Hendry County on a rural road east of LaBelle.

 Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.

 - Pinellas County leaders enhance safety protocols for large community events amid pandemic

 - Now you can put Bernie Sanders anywhere, thanks to NYU student’s website

 - Japan PM determined to hold Olympics, will cooperate with Tokyo and IOC

 - Dr. Fauci resumes coronavirus briefings at White House under Biden administration